wewearglasses/web-analytics/README.md

 # web-analytics
 Web traffic analytics built in flask and mongoengine

+## SOME TIPS ON GIT

+1. Always pull before start working
+2. After making changes, use SourceTree to add the files and commit them with a meaningful message
+3. Press push to upload the changes to the server
+4. Use gitigore to ignore certain files, files like .pyc (generated from .py file), or any other generated files from the source file and some

 ## TODO
 1. Add a basic flask app
 2. Create a few dummy routing: /about, /contact, /team